-One of the challenges is the fact that little research has been done: hence the NRC and other institutions do not have a clear overview of the magnitude of the drug problem and clients' treatment needs and expectations.
-Poly-substance use is reported to be on the rise, affecting 70-80% of all clients.
-Injecting drug users (mostly heroin) are a minority group at the NRC, but this is not representative of the total drug-user community in the country.
+One of the challenges is the fact that little research has been done and there is no clear overview of the magnitude of the drug problem and clients' treatment needs and expectations.
+Poly-substance use is reported to be on the rise, and injecting drug users (mostly heroin) are a minority group, but this is might not be representative of the true picture of drug-user community in the country.